Thezap/Linker_EPITECH_To_GOOGLE_Calendar/README.md

 Go to https://developers.google.com/calendar/quickstart/python and click on "Enable the Google Calendar API".
 Create a project and download the client configuration.
 The `credentials.json` must be located in the program directory.

-Run `sudo pip install --upgrade google-api-python-client oauth2client` to install the Google API library.
+Run `sudo pip3 install --upgrade google-api-python-client oauth2client` to install the Google API library.

 Run `python3 main.py` to execute the program. *You will need to connect to your Google account the first time.*